What is Aquisition Management?

 Technological changes: The pace of technological change can make acquisition decisions challenging, particularly about high-tech goods or services.

 In conclusion, Acquisition Management is critical to organizational functioning, impacting cost-efficiency, risk management, and strategic alignment.
-While it poses particular challenges, an effective acquisition management process can help organizations navigate thee they acquire the best resources to meet their needs.
+While it poses particular challenges, an effective acquisition management process can help organizations navigate when they acquire the best resources to meet their needs.
 They understand this field bets only on the procurement process, leaders, leaders, and decision-makers across an organization.

 Daniel Smith